Fear of Engulfment: Of Being Controlled and Losing YourselfBy Dr. Margaret Paul

 "Roger," I said, "Do you know what Laura is talking about?"

 "I know what she is talking about, but I don't see it the way she does.
 I just feel like she always wants something from me.
 I end up feeling criticized and trapped a lot.
-I shut down to get away from feeling trapped."
+I shut down to not lose myself and to get away from feeling trapped."

 "Do you still feel this way, now that she wants out of the marriage?"